 About the Author

-Ritwik Bhattacharyya is Assistant Manager Projects for SAGlobal, where he manages the Implementation and development projects for Microsoft Dynamics AX.
-Ritwik has over 15 years of ERP experience with 12 years in Microsoft Dynamics AX.
-Ritwik has worked extensively on the development of Indian localization in Microsoft Dynamics AX in AX v3.0 onwards.
-Currently he is working closely on the developments of GST in Dynamics AX.
+Ritwik Bhattacharyya is Assistant Manager Projects for SAGlobal, where he manages the Implementation and development projects for Microsoft Dynamics 365.
+Ritwik has over 15 years of ERP experience with 12 years in Microsoft Dynamics.
+Ritwik has worked extensively on the development of Indian localization in Microsoft Dynamics 365 in AX v3.0 onwards.
+Currently he is working closely on the developments of GST in Dynamics 365.